fintech-favie/FinTech-Journey-2026-300-days-/README.md

 Status: Advanced Indexing Initialized
 Commit Message: feat: documented range-based slicing for data sub-sets Technical Notes: "Mastered the n:m notation.
 Confirmed that the first index is inclusive while the second is exclusive—crucial for preventing 'Off-By-One' errors in financial reporting."

-## day 30 : 5 April 2026
+## day 29 : 5 April 2026

-feat: Day 31 - Implementing Nested Dictionary Logic
+feat: Day 29 - Introduction to Python Dictionaries

+Coding Lane:
+- Switched from index-based Lists to label-based Dictionaries for better data mapping.
+- Mastered basic Dictionary syntax: `my_dict = {"key": "value"}`.
+- Implemented the "Comma Rule" to ensure proper syntax in multi-line definitions.

+Technical Note:
+Refined Pydroid 3 workflow to ensure all code starts at the "left wall" to prevent IndentationErrors.

+## day 30 : 6 April 2026

 Coding Progress:
 - Transitioned from flat dictionaries to Nested Data Structures.